1obo/dface/README.md

 Known defacements are currently pulled from zone-h.org.

-Added ability to create/detect/alert on new change types (e.g. 5xx and 4xx server errors) as well as defacements.
+Added ability to create/detect/alert new change types (e.g. 5xx and 4xx server errors) as well as defacements.